WICG/import-maps/README.md

 delete self.WebSocket;
 ```

-With import maps, you can restrict access by mapping a built-in module to the empty array, i.e. saying "there are no URLs or built-in modules that this should map to":
+With import maps, you can restrict access by mapping a built-in module to the empty address array, i.e. saying "there are no URLs or built-in modules that this should map to":

 ```json
 {